perama-v/perama-v.github.io/docs/cairo/examples/solidity_skeleton.md

 ## Deploy program

 The program can be sent to a public Ethereum testnet (Ropsten) using SHARP.
-Run the following command to send the programto SHARP for proof generation and fact registration:
+Run the following command to send the program to SHARP for proof generation and fact registration:

 ```
 cairo-sharp submit --source program.cairo \